 One simple aspect about Chef that is so appealing is that its extremely flexible and can be used, or abused, to meet your particular needs.
 Cloudbees uses our Chef setup in three different ways:

 First, we use Chef to build machine images.
 We start with a blank slate image, which is nothing much more than a blank Fedora, Ubuntu or Centos image.
-From there, we tell Chef that we want to build this image into a certain role X, say, a Hudson master.
+From there, we tell Chef that we want to build this image into a certain role X, say, a Hudson controller.
 Chef runs its recipes and populates the proper data onto the image exactly as we have specified.
 This includes installing packages, configuration files, starting services, ensuring drives are mounted and more.

 Second, we use it to maintain running instances.
 As we make changes to our software and infrastructure setup, we use Chef to get these changes out to all of our running instances.
 This allows us to test changes on the fly in test and staging environments, and also push these changes out to production when needed.